Certifying rings of integers in number fields: Verifying Rings of Integers

 We formalized a local notion of maximality that applies to free and finite modules over Principal Ideal Domains (abbreviated as \emph{PID}s, which means that every ideal can be generated by one element) using a generalized notion of index, similar to \cite{lenstra}.
 This allows us to state and prove several useful results in wider generality.
 For $M$ a free module over a PID of finite rank, the index of a submodule $N$, which we also denote by $[M : N]$, is an element in $R$.
 If $[M : N]$ is a unit, then $M = N$.
 When $R = \ZZ$ and $M$ and $N$ have equal rank, this index coincides (up to sign) with the cardinality of $M/N$.

 In Lean, to say that $R$ is a PID and $M$ is an $R$-module we use the hypothesis \lstinline|[CommRing R] [IsPrincipalIdealRing R]| \lstinline|[IsDomain R] [AddCommGroup M] [Module R M]|.
-We formalized the above definition as:
+We formalized the above notion of index as:

 where we include \lstinline|[Module.Free R M] [Module.Finite R M]| as instance parameters, indicating that $M$ is free and finite.
 The definition is tagged \lstinline|noncomputable| as it depends on choice of bases, which are noncomputable.